Benefits of Sunlight: How To Get More No Matter Where You Live!

 Seasonal Affective Disorder (SAD)

-Melatonin, a key hormone that regulates circadian rhythm, is produced during the dark hours and stops when we are exposed to sunlight.
+Melatonin, a key hormone that regulates circadian rhythm, is produced during the dark hours and stops when exposed to sunlight.

 Learn how to treat SAD disorder and feel ALIVE during the winter.

-However, there are still ways to enjoy some rays and get a boost of vitamin D to stave off chronic health problems and improve mental health as well.
+If it's not always sunny where you live, there are still ways to enjoy some rays and get a boost of vitamin D to stave off chronic health problems and improve mental health.

 Lightboxes

-Sometimes also called bright light therapy boxes, phototherapy boxes, or (my favorite) happy lamps, these boxes give off artificial sunlight that has many of the same benefits as natural sunshine.
+Sometimes also called bright light therapy boxes, phototherapy boxes, or happy lamps, these boxes give off artificial sunlight with many of the same benefits as natural sunshine.

-When choosing a lightbox it is recommended to look for something that provides exposure to 10,000 lux of light and emit as little UV light as possible
+When choosing a lightbox, it is recommended to look for something that provides exposure to 10,000 lux of light and emits as little UV light as possible

 UV Emitting Lights